-Stats: Internationally acclaimed concert violinist & pedagogue
+Stats A.D.: Internationally acclaimed concert violinist & pedagogue

 Born: of Greek heritage, in Boston, USA